Walt Whitman said:

 5. If ‘everyone you come into contact with’ says you are crazy, you need to shut up.
 You’ve picked the wrong support system and nothing you are saying is changing anyone’s mind.
 Find new support.

 6. Educate yourself, every day.
 Read, write, hike, plan, pick up skills like map reading, first aid, knot tying.
-Get yourself more fit, learn some recipes, learn some songs, learn to build a fire, use your equipment, set up your gear with your eyes shut.
+Get yourself more fit, learn some recipes, learn some songs, learn to build a fire, use your equipment, set up your tent with your eyes shut.
 The more confident you feel, the easier it is to brush off negative comments.
 Instead of wasting time wondering if because so many people are being negative that they might have a point, you will simply know…”I can handle it.”